apollo

 Fludrocortisone belongs to a class of medication called "corticosteroids" which reduces the amount of sodium that is lost in the urine.
 In this way, it helps the body to perform functions like retaining enough salt to function well.

-Fludrocortisone may weaken the body's immune system, so it makes it easier to get an infection or worsening an infection you already have or recently had.
+Fludrocortisone may weaken the body's immune system, so it makes it easier to get an infection or worsen an infection you already have or recently had.
 Thus, tell your doctor if you have any illness or infection in the last few days.

 If you miss a dose of Fludrocortisone, take the missed dose as soon as you remember it.
 However, if it's almost time for the next dose, do not take a double dose to make up for a missed one.